ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 And please run the deletion of files in the staging area first.
 The files in the staging area can only be mapped crawling through the ingest API.

 [Dev input here] Once these have been retrieved, you can proceed to ask a dev to delete the submission and the project, where applicable.

+Instructions for dev to follow:

+In addition to the project and submission entities, other entities refering to the submission, for e.g. biomaterial, file, process and protocol, can be filtered using the `submissionEnvelope` property and then deleted.

 #### Metadata archiver
 [Dev input here] The metadata that is archived through ingest's archiver is stored in the archiver endpoints.
 We currently don't have any standard way of deleting this metadata so please contact a dev with the DSP submission UUID to delete this metadata.